amat-mi/amat-osmtools-docker/README.md

 ## osmosis_load.sh

-Load area data it into the PostGIS database, replacing previous content.
+Load area data into the PostGIS database in osmosis format, replacing previous content.

 For an area as large as a big city (i.e. Milano), it will need roughly half an hour each time, because the loading of area data into PostGIS database will always take the same amount of time,